Health and Safety, Ages 2 to 5 Years

 - Set up and consistently enforce rules and limits to help your child learn about dangers.

-- Supervise your child and teach your child some basic safety rules and precautions for inside and outside the home.
+- Teach some basic safety rules and precautions.
+Do this inside and outside the home.
 For example, teach your child to always use the car seat and that ovens and toasters can cause burns.
+Talk with other caregivers about what problems could arise and how to prevent them.

 - Take safety measures around the home.
 For example, store poisonous products out of your child's reach, and use safety covers on all electrical outlets.